KWYYS/portfolio_of_work/README.md

-# Value at Risk
+# Portfolio of Work
-Session delivered at York Trading Society by Yashvardhan Saraff going over single asset VaR.
+Projects and research done by Yashvardhan Saraff, started work on the 14th of September!